Speak to a human at Graphic Design Supplies

 What Is the Difference Between Dye and Pigment Inks?

-Pigment inks are the perfect choice for those producing photographs and fine art, graphics and posters.
-Under ideal conditions, prints can last for up to 200 years it is claimed, not that we can test that out for ourselves!
-So if you are a photographer, for instance, selling your prints ? the stability and longevity of pigment inks means you won?t have to worry about your clients returning with faded images down the line.
+It is claimed that under ideal conditions, prints using a pigment ink can last for up to 150 years.
+So if you are a photographer selling your prints, the stability and longevity of pigment inks means you won’t have to worry about your clients returning with faded images down the line.
 Whilst pigment inks may initially be more expensive, for applications such as this, the cost savings over time can really add up.

-Here is a list of current models and their ink type and applications (by model size/brand)
+Here is a selection of some current models and their ink type and applications (by model size/brand) – Models that use dye-based ink are slower becoming a thing of the past

 Back to top